 Their unshaken belief, in what they pursued, led their nations to shape the future for all mankind.
 No one can question the importance of these two individuals to the world as we know it today.

-Leaders Push Through Unfavorable Situations
+Great Leaders Inspire and Push Through Unfavorable Situations

-When overwhelmed and pressed on every side with few answers you can look to these two men, or whomever your hero may be, and see how they pushed forward.
+When overwhelmed and pressed on every side with few answers you can look to these two men, or whomever your hero maybe, and see how they pushed forward.

 I often pick up and read one of the books I have on either Lincoln or Churchill to remind myself that leaders push on through unfavorable situations if they believe in what they have undertaken.
 More often than not leadership is not the proverbial rose garden.